chrisnoonan98675/site/xl-deploy/how-to/provision-an-environment.markdown

 * Click **Deployment Properties** to select orchestrators or enter placeholder values.
 * Click **Advanced** if you want to adjust the plan by skipping steps or inserting pauses.

-If the server does not have the capacity to immediately start executing the plan, the plan will be in a QUEUED state until the server has sufficient capacity.
+If the server does not have the capacity to immediately start executing the plan, the plan will be in a `QUEUED` state until the server has sufficient capacity.

-If a step in the provisioning fails, XL Deploy stops executing the provisioning and marks the step as FAILED.
+If a step in the provisioning fails, XL Deploy stops executing the provisioning and marks the step as `FAILED`.
 Click the step to see information about the failure in the output log.

 ## Provision an environment using the CLI